Sometimes, just talking things through and having a plan can help get us back on track.

 Some of the options available include :

 Informal measures can be sought out to try and help pay off your debts.

 Debt Arrangement Schemes (DAS)

-A Debt Arrangement Scheme is a scheme that can help people repay their debts in a manageable way, removing the threat o court action from their creditors.
+A Debt Arrangement Scheme can help people repay their debts in a manageable way, removing the threat of court action from their creditors.

 Through a Debt Arrangement scheme, you set up a Debt Payment Programme (DPP), making the one regular payment which is shared between your creditors.

 A Trust Deed is a formal agreement between you and your Creditor(s) utilising a third party (the ‘Trustee’) to administer and repay towards the debt.
 This repayment is based on affordable payments.

 A trust deed can become ‘protected’ if the majority of creditors agree to the terms of the trust deed.
 This means that the trust deed is binding on all creditors, and they cannot take any steps to recover the money owed to them.